ViggieM/minimalistdjango/_posts/2023-09-06-django-htmx.md

   - htmx
 categories:
   - Frontend
+excerpt: "How to create a form wizard with Django and HTMX, without saving any intermediate data to the database or session"
 ---

-How to create a form wizard with Django and HTMX, without saving any intermediate data to the database or session.

 ![django and htmx make my day meme](/images/django-htmx.png)